 Start with Foundational Vocabulary and Phrases

 - “Halò!”
-(Hello!)
+(Hello)

 - “Ciamar a tha thu?”
-(How are you?)
+(How are you? – Scottish)

 Engage With Immersive Resources

-Beyond textbooks, immersive learning accelerates progress.
-Popular approaches include:
+Multimodal learning accelerates acquisition.
+Effective approaches include:

 Consistency and Community Support